dsgt-arc/dsgt-clef-docs/ssh/README.md

 # SSH into PACE

+In your local machine, follow the instructions below.

 ## Authenticate to GitHub using GitHub CLI
 This section streamlines the authentication process to GitHub using the